Volunteer Training

 After a transaction is complete, a summary will appear on the screen.
 Donors can choose to receive a receipt via text, email, or by scanning a code on the screen.
 If a donor wants a receipt, they can use the on-screen keyboard to enter a mobile number or email address.

 Whether it’s from a user or a machine error, occasionally people want a receipt after it’s too late to request one.
 With the user’s information (date, time, amount) we can look up the transaction and send a receipt manually.
-Collect this information and email a receipt request to service@givingmachine.org with the subject line “Receipt Request.”
-A receipt will be sent as soon as possible.
+There will be a QR code taped to the back of the machine which will take you to a form to fill out so they can't be sent a receipt.

 If cards are loaded sloppily, rows will jam up and will not vend correctly.
 Take extra care to angle each card slightly backward and ensure everything is in neat rows before closing the rows.
 Even if lines are long and you feel pressured to rush, take your time!
 Troubleshooting an error caused by chaotic restocking will take more time than restocking things correctly.